-C. Prince George's County Materials Recycling Facility (MRF)
+B. Prince George's County Materials Recycling Facility (MRF)

 MRFs are designed to accept and process recyclables for transportation to end markets.
-Prince George's County owns and operates such a facility for the purpose of processing recyclables from its single family curbside collection program.
-Construction of the County's recycling facility (Map 3-4) was completed in October of 1993; the facility gave the County the ability to receive, sort and prepare for market recyclables collected from over 150,000 single family homes.
+Prince George's County owns and operates such a facility for the purpose of processing recyclables from its single-family curbside collection program.
+Construction of the County's recycling facility (Map 3-4) was completed in October of 1993.
+The facility provided the County the ability to receive, sort and prepare for market recyclables collected from approximately 175,000 single family homes, as well as serve the commercial sector.
 In March of 2007, the County began a modernization project of the facility.
-The County's then MRF operator converted the existing structure into a state-of- the art single-stream processing facility.
+The County's then MRF operator converted the existing structure into a state-of-the art single-stream processing facility.
 In November of 2007, Prince George's County changed its residential recycling curbside collection from a dual stream collection to a single-stream collection, making recycling much more convenient for County residents.
 All materials are now collected and delivered together.
 Additionally, the County went from a 22 gallon recycling bin to a 65 gallon wheeled recycling cart.
 New carts were initially distributed to more than 165,000 residents.
+As of early 2019, more than 174,000 residents have recycling carts.
 Residents may still also use the yellow recycling bin.

 The new single-stream processing equipment allowed the County to expand the acceptable types of materials for recycling.
 Materials now processed at the facility include all paper products such as newspapers and inserts, magazines, paperboard (cereal and cracker boxes), telephone books, hard and soft back books, craft paper bags and gift wrap, catalogs, and corrugated cardboard, aseptic/gable-top milk and juice cartons, frozen food packaging, glass food and beverage containers, narrow neck and wide mouth food and beverage containers, small plastic flower pots, aluminum and steel cans, empty aerosol cans, aluminum foil and aluminum pie plates and trays.
 Through the advanced technology in use, materials are sorted and separated by the equipment, baled and marketed.
-The facility is able to process in excess of 500 tons of materials per day.
-The MRF also accepts recyclables from the commercial sector.
+With an additional two (2) balers installed in 2018, the facility is able to process in excess of 500 tons of materials per day.
+The MRF also continues to accept recyclables from the commercial sector.